 Second row-pearl knitting.
 Third row-plain knitting.
-Fourth row-pearl knitting.

 Repeat from the first row, until the pattern be about fourteen inches deep.
-Commence the centre as follows:--working one row of pearl knitting, before the pattern commences.
+Commence the centre as follows:-working one row of pearl knitting, before the pattern commences.

 First row-bring the wool forward, slip one; knit one, pass the slip-stitch over it; knit one; pearl one.-Repeat to the end of the row.